Molecular-Nanophotonics/Thermophoretic-Trap-for-Protein-Aggregation-Studies/README.md

 # Discription

-This repository provides a framework for the tracking and the step size analysis of single amyloid fibrils in a thermophoretic trap.
+This repository provides a framework for the tracking and the data analysis of single amyloid fibrils in a thermophoretic trap.
 Within the framework the [TrackerLab](./TrackerLab) implements a GUI for the image processing and tracking of single amyloid fibrils.
 The directory [Notebooks](./Notebooks) contains a collection of Jupyter Notebooks for the data analysis.